Table of Contents

 Definition of Medical Error

-The term medical error refers to a preventable adverse event or a negative outcome caused by an error committed by a physician, a nurse or any other healthcare professional involved in the patient care.
+The term medical error refers to a preventable adverse event or a negative outcome caused by an error committed by a physician, a nurse, or any other healthcare professional involved in the patients’ care.

 As per the reports of the World Health Organization (WHO), medical error leads to 2.6 million deaths in low-and middle-income countries around the globe.